Berlusconi to resign after parliamentary setback

 The votes in both houses of parliament are likely this month and they would spell the end of a 17-year dominance of Italy by the flamboyant billionaire media magnate.

 Napolitano said he would now hold consultations on the formation of a new government.
-Markets and Napolitano himself are thought to favor a technocrat or national unity government.
+Markets and Napolitano himself are thought to favour a technocrat or national unity government.

 Berlusconi's government won a key budget vote after the opposition abstained on Tuesday but failed to secure a majority, obtaining only 308 votes in the 630-seat lower house, eight short of the 316 needed to be sure of passing legislation.